honhanbao/honhanbao/README.md

  <!--
  <h2>About my github</h2>

- - This place stores some of my works for fun on Machine Learning, Data Analytics, SQL, Web development ... when I have free time.
+ - This place stores some of my works for fun on Machine Learning, Data Analytics, SQL, Web development, ... when I have free time.
  Coding is fun -->

 <!--  <h2>Technical skills:</h2>
  - Python, Java, SQL, Excel VBA